 At the Fiore Art Center, we hope to cultivate the cross-pollination of different creative disciplines— farming and gardening, the visual arts, writing, performance and research— all weaving together to inform the continually evolving dialogue between human and environment.

 We offer six, month-long residencies for visual artists: two in July, two in August and two in September.
-One of our six residency placements is for an out-of-state or international artist, and one for an indigenous Maine artist.

 Want to know when applications open?
 Sign up for monthly news and notifications from MFT.